JameZUK/MusicDeduplicator/README.md

     Metadata Extraction: For each file, it extracts metadata such as artist, title, album, and track number using mutagen.

+    Metadata Grouping: Files are grouped based on normalized metadata to identify potential duplicates quickly.

-    Audio Fingerprinting: It generates an audio fingerprint using fpcalc and retrieves an AcoustID recording ID.
+    Audio Fingerprinting: It generates an audio fingerprint using fpcalc and retrieves an AcoustID recording ID for potential duplicates.

     Duplicate Detection:
         AcoustID Matching: If an AcoustID is available, it uses the recording ID for exact duplicate matching.
-        Metadata Fuzzy Matching: If AcoustID is unavailable, it performs fuzzy matching on metadata fields to identify potential duplicates.
+        Metadata Fuzzy Matching: Uses fuzzy matching on metadata fields to identify potential duplicates.

     Action Execution: Based on the specified action (list, move, delete), the script processes the identified duplicates accordingly.

     Caching: The script caches metadata and AcoustID results to file_cache.json to improve performance on subsequent runs.

+    Logging and Progress Reporting: Detailed logs are recorded in music_deduplicate.log, and progress bars are displayed when --verbose is enabled.

+Logging

+    Log File: Logs are saved to music_deduplicate.log in the script's directory.
+    Log Levels: Configurable via --log-level.
+Levels include DEBUG, INFO, WARNING, ERROR, and CRITICAL.

+Example command to set log level to DEBUG:

+bash

+python3 music_deduplicate.py --path "/media/music/Organised" --action list --log-level DEBUG

-Limitations
+Limitations and Considerations

     AcoustID API Rate Limits: Be mindful of AcoustID API usage limits when processing large music libraries.
+    System Resources: Multiprocessing can consume significant CPU and memory resources.
+Adjust batch_size and consider disabling multiprocessing if needed.
-    Metadata Dependence: Accurate metadata is crucial for effective duplicate detection when AcoustID is unavailable.
+    Metadata Dependence: Accurate metadata enhances duplicate detection efficiency.
     File Permissions: Ensure the script has the necessary read/write permissions for all files and directories involved.
+    Backups: Always back up your music library before performing operations that modify or delete files.

 Troubleshooting

     Too Many Open Files Error:
-        Increase the open file limit as described in the installation section.
+        Increase the open file limit.
-        Reduce the batch_size to a smaller number to decrease resource usage.
+        Reduce the batch_size.
     Missing Dependencies:
         Verify that all Python libraries and system dependencies are correctly installed.
     AcoustID Lookup Failures:
         Ensure you have a valid AcoustID API key.
         Check your internet connection.
         Some files may be corrupt or unsupported; consider replacing them.
+    Multiprocessing Issues:
+        Use --no-multiprocessing to disable multiprocessing for debugging.

 Contributing